 Get back more time for yourself

-Our final tip is to employ someone else to do as much of the care home administration for you.
+Our final tip is to employ someone else to do as much of the care home administrator for you.
 Even with fancy software, you will still need some human interaction to enter data, pull reports and assess the situation.
 Someone with a talent for care home administration can also triage your emails, be the first point of contact for families and liaise with the CQC.
 This gives you space in your diary to visit residents, spend time with your own family and look after your own mental health.
 All vital things for a management team and care home manager to achieve